s22s/pre-lt-raster-frames/src/main/tut/getting-started.md

 See [this](https://bintray.com/bintray/jcenter) for other build tools.

-To use RasterFrames, add the following library dependency:
+To use RasterFrames, add the following library dependencies:

 @@dependency[sbt,Maven,Gradle] {
   group="io.astraea"